Juan Pablo Espinosa

-Juan Pablo Espinosa (born 28 October 1980 in Bogotá) is a Colombian actor.
+Juan Pablo Espinosa Cuéllar (born 28 October 1980 in Bogotá) is a Colombian actor.

 Biography

 After graduating from Gimnasio Moderno high-school in Bogotá, Espinosa went to study acting at Boston's Emerson College.
 He also lived in New York City and Los Angeles, before returning to Colombia in 2004.
-In 2005 he debuted in Colombian television at Caracol TV daily anthology series Tu voz estéreo.
+In 2005, he debuted in Colombian television at Caracol TV daily anthology series Tu voz estéreo.
 Later, he appeared in RCN TV telenovelas Merlina, mujer divina and Floricienta; after a break, he became part of the ensemble cast of El último matrimonio feliz and of the Colombian theatre version of Closer.
-In 2009 he participated in the first season of Sony Pictures Television and Caracol TV series Los caballeros las prefieren brutas, and on A corazón abierto, a RCN TV series based on Grey's Anatomy.
+In 2009, he participated in the first season of Sony Pictures Television and Caracol TV series Los caballeros las prefieren brutas, and on A corazón abierto, a RCN TV series based on Grey's Anatomy.
 He would return to Caracol TV for a supporting role on Secretos de familia and as a star on El secretario.

-In June 2019 he came out as gay.
+In June 2019, he came out as gay.